DNA evidence found near scene of Charlie Kirk's shooting matches suspect, FBI director says

 Authorities said Robinson has not been cooperating with law enforcement.
 They say that he may have been “radicalized” online and that ammunition found in the gun used to kill Kirk included anti-fascist and meme-culture language engravings.
 Court records show that one bullet casing had the message, “Hey, fascist!
 Catch!”

 Robinson was arrested late Thursday near where he grew up around St. George, in the southwestern corner of Utah between Las Vegas and Bryce Canyon and Zion National Parks.
-It's unclear whether he has an attorney who could speak on his behalf.
+It's unclear whether he has an attorney who could speak on his behalf, and his family has declined to comment to The Associated Press.

 Tributes to Kirk continue across the country.
 A line of mourners wrapped around the Kennedy Center in Washington for a vigil on Sunday, and there were moments of silence at several professional sporting events.

-Vice President JD Vance, who counted Kirk as a close friend, planned to serve as a substitute host on Monday for Kirk's talk show on Rumble, a streaming platform.
+Vice President JD Vance, who counted Kirk as a close friend, served as a substitute host on Monday for Kirk's talk show on Rumble, a streaming platform.

 “Please join me as I pay tribute to my friend,” Vance wrote on social media.